Judge clears way for Trump administration to pull thousands of USAID staffers off the job

 The State Department did not respond to requests for comment on workers’ allegations that the government was stalling or refusing medical evacuations.

-In lifting his order temporarily blocking a Trump administration order that would put thousands of USAID staffers on leave, Nichols could allow the administration to start the clock on a 30-day deadline for USAID workers abroad to leave their posts.
+In lifting his order temporarily blocking the Trump administration order that would put thousands of USAID staffers on leave, Nichols allowed the administration to start the clock on a 30-day deadline for USAID workers abroad to travel home at government expense.

 Lawyers for employee groups presented Nichols with accounts saying that the Trump administration had left workers without direction or funding when political violence in Congo forced their evacuation.